-... it is useful to characterize transnational financial regulation as a series of intersections between different regulatory spheres rather than as a multi-layered regime for four sets of reason.
-First, whereas constitutional or treaty-based systems explicitly or implicitly allocate the jurisdiction to make rules to different levels of the system, most transnational financial regulation involves the establishment of agreed, but formally non-binding, standards, rather than an allocation of jurisdiction to make rules.
+rules.
 The relationships between the supranational bodies and nation states are qualitatively different from those between the states and their component entities.
-Second, characterizing the regulatory system as a system of layers may tend to generate normative conclusions about where jurisdiction to regulate financial activity should be exercised.
-116 Thinking about regulatory spheres might be less likely to generate such a result.
+Second, characterizing the regulatory system as a system of layers may tend to generate normative conclusions about where jurisdiction to regulate financial activity should be exercised.135 Thinking about regulatory spheres might be less likely to generate such a result.
 Third, the terminology of layers or levels tends to imply that the relevant issues involve vertical relationships, whereas thinking in terms of regulatory spheres invites us to think in terms of more complex, and more descriptively realistic, categories of relationship.
 Finally, any implication that transnational standard-setting is at the top of a regulatory hierarchy is problematic when transnational standard-setting is not subject to administrative law norms or mechanisms for judicial review, and where transnational standard-setters themselves set the principles by which they develop their standards.

-The intersections I explore in this paper are those between governmental and non-governmental or private spheres; between the spheres of expertise and of politics; and between the domestic and foreign or international spheres....
+The intersections I explore in this paper are those between governmental and nongovernmental or private spheres; between the spheres of expertise and of politics; and between the domestic and foreign or international spheres....

 Financial regulation has both governmental and non-governmental components.
 In the administrative state, regulators seek comments on regulatory proposals.
 Financial regulatory systems include self-regulatory organizations (SROs) as well as governmental regulators, and accommodate privately generated standards and codes.
 SROs are involved both in the generation of rules and in the enforcement of regulation.
-Courts interpret and apply standard form contracts generated by non-governmental bodies in ways that sometimes seem to be the equivalent of recognizing the law-making effect of actions of private actors.117
+Courts interpret and apply standard form contracts generated by non-governmental bodies in ways that sometimes seem to be the equivalent of recognizing the law-making effect of actions of private actors.136